AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

     For the complete list of commands, see [Building and Installing](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#building-and-installing)

-## Set up local dispatcher tools {#setup-local-dispatcher-tools}
+## Set up local Dispatcher tools {#setup-local-dispatcher-tools}

 Dispatcher is an Apache HTTP Web server module that provides a security and performance layer between the CDN and AEM Publish tier.
 Dispatcher is an integral part of the overall Experience Manager architecture and should be part of local development environment.

-Perform the following steps to configure local dispatcher and then add Forms-specific rules to it:
+Perform the following steps to configure local Dispatcher and then add Forms-specific rules to it:

-### Set up local dispatcher {#setup-local-dispatcher}
+### Set up local Dispatcher {#setup-local-dispatcher}

-The [!DNL Experience Manager] as a [!DNL Cloud Service] SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating and simulating Dispatcher locally.
+The [!DNL Experience Manager] as a [!DNL Cloud Service] SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating, and simulating Dispatcher locally.
 Dispatcher Tools are Docker-based and provide command-line tools to transpile Apache HTTP Web Server and Dispatcher configuration files into a compatible format and deploy them to Dispatcher running in the Docker container.

 Caching on Dispatcher allows AEM Forms to prefill adaptive forms at a client.
 It improves rendering speed of prefilled forms.

-For detailed instructions to set up dispatcher, see [Set up local dispatcher tools](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/dispatcher-tools.html?lang=en#local-development-environment-set-up)
+For detailed instructions to set up Dispatcher, see [Set up local Dispatcher tools](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/dispatcher-tools.html?lang=en#local-development-environment-set-up)

 ### Add Forms specific rules to Dispatcher

-Perform the following steps to configure dispatcher cache for Experience Manager Forms as a Cloud Service:
+Perform the following steps to configure Dispatcher cache for Experience Manager Forms as a Cloud Service:

 1. Open your AEM Project and navigate to `\src\conf.dispatcher.d\available_farms`
 1. Create a copy of the `default.farm` file.
 For example, `forms.farm`.